 Results:

-• 970 operational trainees developed in our operational units, improving the local workforce, of which more than 80% were hired.
+• 676 local operational professionals developed in our operational units, strengthening the local workforce, of which 87% were hired

 Our actions and the progress of our figures show that we are evolving, but we know that we still have gaps and a long way to go in promoting equity and effectively practicing inclusion.
 These are the main initiatives of recent years that have contributed to the evolution of our scenario: